brandur/sorg/content/passages/003-koya.md

 ## Yunomine Onsen (#yunomine)

-Koya's technically reachable along the Kumano Kodo, but along a leg that wasn't possible in our budgeted time.
+Kōya's technically reachable along the Kumano Kodo, but along a leg that wasn't possible in our budgeted time.
 Instead, we bused back down to a coastal town called Tanabe, and our real journey began the next morning as we